 Johann Sebastian Bach (1685-1750) portrait at age 61 by Elias Gottlob Haussmann....Bach's portrait from 1746 is flanked by his Monogram....
 Bach personally designed his Monogram which cleverly consists of the intertwined letters JSB, superimposed over their mirror image.
 He then topped the design with a crown.
 Bach took the liberty of adding a crown due… Continue reading Johann Sebastian Bach personally designed his Monogram

 Frederick the Great was never the type of Monarch to flaunt his royal status...for example, he said a crown was merely a hat that let the rain in....and he never wore any royal regalia.
 What he did wear was a soldiers tunic and one decoration, the Order of the Black Eagle Breast Star.
-The motto… Continue reading This Black Eagle Breast Star is the only decoration Frederick ever wore on his uniform.
+The motto… Continue reading Frederick wore a soldiers tunic and one decoration… the Order of the Black Eagle Breast Star.

 If a nobleman wanted a woman, he simply took possession of her...that is how it was in the first half of the Middle Ages... from the 5th to 11th centuries.
 The concept of love and chivalry were unknown.
 But, by the end of the 12th century, leaders such as the German Kaiser Heinrich VI and… Continue reading The Codex Manesse documented the new concept of love and chivalry, especially that a man should conquer his woman’s heart.